By: Ivan Hewett / The Daily Telegraph Translation: Telegrafi.com

 Piaf obviously had a lot to regret or not regret.
 She fell from one lover to another without a second thought, was addicted to alcohol and morphine and had survived five car accidents, which were symbolic of the way she lived.

-But she was adored for that very special French quality that combined the good and the bad of the art world.
-Surrealists admired her, while she was adored by literary figures who had a taste for folk art.
-The greatest of them, Jean Cocteau, actually passed away the day after Piaf – in October 1963; some say from a broken heart.
+But she was adored for that very French quality that combined the good and the bad of the art world.
+The Surrealists admired her, while she was adored by prominent writers who had a taste for popular art.
+The greatest of these, Jean Cocteau, actually died the day after Piaf - in October 1963; some say of a broken heart.
 Piaf herself denied any deep feelings in love.
-"I'm a simple person who likes flowers and love stories," she once declared, but the depth of her songs suggests that this statement amounts to feigned naivete [faux-naiveté], more than a true innocence.
+"I am a simple person who likes flowers and love stories," she once declared, but the depth of her songs suggests that this statement is a feigned naivety [faux-naiveté], more than a true innocence.

 It is true that, on paper, this song itself is simple.
-Her harmony doesn't fit an aria from an opera by Rossini, not until the final cadenza, when, just for a moment, a Broadway-style sheen bursts through the string instruments over the music.
-The simplicity of the music leaves all the attention on Piaf – which is exactly where it should be.
+Its harmony does not fit an aria from a Rossini opera, not until the final cadenza, when, for just a moment, the music is bathed in a Brodeuian glow that bursts through the strings.
+The simplicity of the music leaves all the attention on Piaf - which is exactly where it should be.

-The timing of the song's release, coming at a time of great upheaval in French politics and society, certainly gave it a special effect.
-French politics was deeply polarized between left and right, and the country was mired in a bloody war with its colony, Algeria.
-In October 1961, Paris police killed up to 300 Algerian protesters.
-Three years earlier, in 1958, General De Gaulle had been forced to return from retirement to "save the country".
-Even he might have declared—reflecting on a lifetime devoted to the glory of France—that he had nothing to regret.
+The timing of the song’s release, coming at a time of great upheaval in French politics and society, certainly gave it a special effect.
+French politics was deeply polarized between left and right, and the country was embroiled in a bloody war with its colony, Algeria.
+In October 1961, Parisian police killed up to 300 Algerian protesters.
+Three years earlier, in 1958, General De Gaulle had been forced out of retirement to “save the country.”
+He too could have declared—looking back on a life devoted to the glory of France—that he had nothing to regret.

-The song was an instant success and launched the career of Dumont, who went on to create 30 songs for Piaf and other French chanson stars, including Charles Aznavour.
-Three years later, Piaf passed away from her multiple illnesses, giving the song a new meaning – and not just for the French, who found it hard to believe she was dead ("she's not dead, she's just away", wrote a grieving journalist).
-Unlike her previous songs, rooted in harsh French realism, this song, along with several others like La Vie en Rose, quickly managed to spread globally.
+The song was an immediate success and launched Dumont's career, who went on to compose 30 songs for Piaf and other French chanson stars, including Charles Aznavour.
+Three years later, Piaf died of her many illnesses, giving the song a new meaning - and not just to the French who found it hard to believe that she had died ("she's not dead, she's just gone," wrote one mournful journalist).
+Unlike her previous songs, which were rooted in harsh French realism, this song, along with others such as La Vie en Rose, quickly managed to spread globally.

 Since Piaf's death, the song has been performed many times, in many languages, by artists such as Shirley Bassey, Elaine Paige, Italian singer Dalida and others.
 The song received dubious honor when it was quoted by Norman Lamont in 1992, when Britain left the European Exchange Mechanism, while it has been used on the soundtracks of many films, including Intolerable Cruelty by the Coen Brothers and Inception by Christopher Nolan, where the song plays a key role.
 (It serves as a "kick" that wakes the characters from their dreamlike states, while the film's composer, Hans Zimmer, included numerous references to the song in his score.)

-It is certain that many fans of the song, if not most of them, do not understand the words - but, they definitely understand the message of the song.
-Piaf's ecstatic and wistful interpretation speaks to anyone who took risks – or wanted to take risks. /Telegraph/
+It is certain that many, if not most, fans of the song do not understand the words - but they certainly understand the message of the song.
+Piaf's ecstatic and despairing rendition speaks to anyone who took risks - or would like to take risks. /Telegraph/

 NO, I REGRET NOTHING